gh-workflows/actions-course/labs/01-Create-Dockerfile.md

 ## Exercise: Review Dockerfile

-In this exercise, you will review the Dockerfile found in the root directory and make any necessary changes.
+In this exercise, you will review the Dockerfile found in the 'labs' directory and make any necessary changes.
+Copy the changes into the root folder when done.

       > **:warning: NOTE:** Update the **orgname** and **reponame** variables to your organization and repository names.